tnguyen14/tobiko/README.md

 See [momentjs](http://momentjs.com) for more information about the date format.

 ## Templates
-*This section explains the inner working of the [`handlebars_html` task](https://github.com/tnguyen14/tobiko/blob/master/tasks/grunt-handlebars-html.js).*
+*This section explains the inner working of the [`generate_html` task](https://github.com/tnguyen14/tobiko/blob/master/tasks/grunt-handlebars-html.js).*

 By default tobiko uses [Handlebars](http://handlebarsjs.com) as its templating engine.
 However, if you want to use a different templating engine, you can easily do so by plugging in a different `grunt` task that would compile your templating engine of choice.
 *Note: true to a static site generator, all compiled templates need to be in `.html` formats*